IBM Common User Access: Description

 CUA not only covers DOS applications, but is also the basis for the Windows Consistent User Interface standard (CUI), as well as that for OS/2 applications — both text-mode and the Presentation Manager GUI — and IBM mainframes which conform to the Systems Application Architecture.

 CUA was more than just an attempt to rationalise DOS applications — it was part of a larger scheme to bring together, rationalise and harmonise the overall functions of software and hardware across IBM's entire computing range from microcomputers to mainframes.

 The third edition of CUA took a radical departure from the first two by introducing the object-oriented workplace.
 This changed the emphasis of the user's interactions to be the data (documents, pictures, and so on) that the user worked on.
 The emphasis on applications was removed with the intention of making the computer easier to use by matching users' expectations that they would work on documents using programs (rather than operating programs to work on documents).
-(See also object-oriented user interface.)